 Each student at the elementary school level will have access to a device for the school year.
 Devices will be kept at school, except in the event of a school shutdown in which all students are required to participate in virtual learning.
 In that case, devices would be sent home.
-The full, detailed Elementary Student Device Agreement can be found at this link: https://crschools.us/policy/policy-900-district-technology-network-systems-andinternet-access/regulation-900-1-appropriate-use-of-district-technology-networksystems-and-internet-access/.
+The full, detailed Elementary Student Device Agreement can be found at this link.
 A summary can be found in this handbook.